Smoked Potato Skins

 This post may contain affiliate links.
 Please read our disclosure policy.

-Why You’ll Love Smoked Potato Skins
+Why You’ll Love This Recipe

 - You can eat them with your hands making them the perfect finger food for parties.

-Ingredients for Smoked Potato Skins
+Ingredients For Smoked Potato Skins

 - Bacon – Get extra fancy and throw some Smoked Bacon on that smoker while you are smoking some potatoes!